Ellyse Perry: Personal life

 After completing her HSC in 2008, Perry studied Economic and Social Sciences at the University of Sydney.

 On 24 October 2013, Perry and Australian rugby union player Matt To'omua went public with their relationship by appearing together at the John Eales Medal ceremony.
 On 20 August 2014, the couple announced their engagement.
 They married on 20 December 2015.
-A self-described "coffee aficionado", Perry co-owns several cafés with her husband.
+A self-described "coffee aficionado", Perry co-owned several cafés with her husband.
 The couple separated in 2020.

 Perry's philanthropic causes include the McGrath Foundation, the Sporting Chance Cancer Foundation and the LBW (Learning for a Better World) Trust.

 Media figure

 Perry has been involved in various projects spanning several forms of media: